F4nnnnn/EFI-OC-ASUSX512JA-SEQUOIA/README.md

-# EFI-OC-ASUSX512JA-SEQUOIA
-# ASUS-Vivobook-X512JA
+# ASUS Vivobook X512JA Sequoia
 This repo contains the efi folders and files needed to run macOS Sequoia on ASUS Vivobook X512J with Open Core.
 This repo includes an OpenCore EFI for the ASUS Vivobook X512JA, and fully working.

 Testing on: